pedrorouremalta/f5-backup/README.md

 Another Bash script to backup a BIG-IP device.
 ## How it Works

 The backup script is executed from the BIG-IP device and the UCS file created is copied to a remote SCP server.
+After the file has been copied, it is deleted locally.
 All the backup steps are logged to the local syslog.

 ## How to Use